ocupop/refed-website/src/_articles/food-waste-prevention-packaging-rfp.md

 video_id:
 ---

 ReFED is seeking a seasoned packaging professional to develop a multistakeholder project plan for food waste prevention packaging.
-Contracted work includes but is not limited to:
+Contracted work includes but is not limited to:&nbsp;

 * <u>Consider</u>&nbsp;current landscape and literature to inform the design of the initiative and identify key stakeholders
 * <u>Identify, analyze, and prioritize</u>&nbsp;packaging solutions with high-volume and/or high-value food waste diversion potential.
 Final analysis should include the following: